-Our ADSs are traded on the New York Stock Exchange under the symbol "MYS" and our common shares are traded on the Santiago Stock Exchange, the Chilean Electronic Stock Exchange and the Valparaíso Stock Exchange.
-On December 5, 2005, the closing prices on the New York Stock Exchange per ADS and on the Santiago Stock Exchange per share were US\$10.60 and Ch\$108.00, respectively.
-We have applied for our new ADSs to be listed on the New York Stock Exchange.
-We have applied for our newly issued and treasury shares to be listed on the Santiago Stock Exchange, the Chilean Electronic Stock Exchange and the Valparaíso Stock Exchange.
+Our ADSs are listed on the New York Stock Exchange under the symbol "MYS" and our common shares are listed on the Santiago Stock Exchange, the Chilean Electronic Stock Exchange and the Valparaiso Stock Exchange under the symbol "Masisa".
+On November 17, 2005, the last reported sale price of our ADSs on the New York Stock Exchange was US\$10.80 per ADS.